-If you have been accused of a crime, the only thing standing between your continued freedom and harsh legal penalties is a seasoned criminal defense lawyer in Ladson, SC.
-That may seem harsh, but in this time of turmoil and uncertainty, having a skilled and dedicated criminal defense lawyer on your side is key.
-Because the truth is that dealing with legal charges in Ladson can be a highly distressing ordeal, with even minor violations causing a considerable impact on an individual's personal and work life.
-The repercussions of having a criminal record can be severe, leading to loss of employment, severed relationships, and even alienation from loved ones.
+If you have been accused and charged with a crime you are in need of a seasoned criminal defense lawyer in Ladson, SC.
+Having a skilled and dedicated criminal defense lawyer on your side is key in order to protect your freedoms and to ensure that a proper legal defense is built to shield you.
+Dealing with legal charges in Ladson can be a highly distressing ordeal with even minor violations causing considerable impact on an individual's personal and work life.
+The repercussions of having a criminal record can be severe, leading to loss of employment, severed relationships and alienation from loved ones.

 We help clients overcome criminal charges in a wide range of cases, including the following:

 If you are facing one or more of the charges above, it's imperative that you establish contact with a legal advocate ASAP.
 At Theos Law, you can rest easy knowing our phone line is always open.
 When your future is up for grabs, let our team of criminal defense lawyers fight for your rights.
-It all starts with a free consultation at our law firm in Ladson, where we'll educate you on the particulars of the charges you're facing and explain the next steps ahead.
+It all starts with a free consultation at our law firm in Ladson where we will educate you on the particulars of the charges you're facing and explain the next steps in our representation.

 At this point, you probably have many questions in mind.
 Keep reading for more information on criminal law in South Carolina and some of our criminal defense specialties at Theos Law.

-Conversely, felonies are more severe crimes classified by degrees, with first-degree being the most severe and sixth-degree being the least.
-Those charged with a felony may face significant fines and a prison sentence of over a year in a federal or state institution.
-Convicted felons may face difficulties after their release, making it crucial to have a reliable criminal defense attorney in Ladson, SC.
+Conversely, felonies are more severe crimes which are punishable by incarceration of more than one year.
+Those charged with a felony may face significant fines and a prison sentences of over a year in a federal or state institution.
+Convicted felons may face difficulties after their release such as losing the right to vote and the right to carry a firearm.
+These penalties make it crucial to have a reliable criminal defense attorney in Ladson, SC.

 At Theos Law Firm, we often receive questions from potential clients about when they should hire a criminal defense attorney for the charges that they're facing.
 Although each situation and client are unique, there are some common criminal situations to keep in mind.
 In general, it's always best to reach out to an experienced attorney as soon as you're charged or have been arrested.